amcnguyen/RepData_PeerAssessment1/PA1_template.md

-### 5/ Are there differences in activity patterns between weekdays and weekends?
+### Step 5 - Are there differences in activity patterns between weekdays and weekends?

 Create factor variables **"weekday"** and **"weekday"** in the filled-in missing values dataset  ...